Azure/azure-iot-sdk-c/digitaltwin_client/samples/readme.md

 ## Directory contents

 ### Executable Source Code
-* [digitaltwin\_sample\_device](./digitaltwin_sample_device) - The executable interacts with the Digital Twin interfaces of the neighboring libraries, demonstrating creation of interfaces and basic operation when using Iot Hub.
+* [digitaltwin\_sample\_device](./digitaltwin_sample_device) - This executable interacts with the Digital Twin interfaces of the neighboring libraries, demonstrating creation of interfaces and basic operation when using IoT Hub.
-* [digitaltwin\_sample\_ll_device](./digitaltwin_sample_ll_device) - The executable interacts with the Digital Twin interfaces of the neighboring libraries, demonstrating creation interfaces and basic operation.
-It uses the lower level (\_LL\_) layer and enables the Device Provisioning Service (DPS) to connect to Iot Central.
+* [digitaltwin\_sample\_ll_device](./digitaltwin_sample_ll_device) - This executable interacts with the Digital Twin interfaces of the neighboring libraries, demonstrating creation of interfaces and basic operation.
+It uses the lower level (\_LL\_) layer and enables the Device Provisioning Service (DPS) to connect to IoT Central.
 It is appropriate for devices with limited resources.

 ### Libraries
 * [digitaltwin\_sample\_device_info](./digitaltwin_sample_device_info) - Library that implements a sample device info Digital Twin interface of helper functions.
 This interface reports information about the device - such as OS version, amount of storage, etc.